Potatoes are not fattening.

 - Boil the potatoes until tender all the way through; begin testing for tenderness after 10 minutes.

-- While the potatoes are boiling heat added flavorings such as milk, cream, butter, buttermilk or stock
+- While the potatoes are boiling heat added flavorings such as milk, cream, butter, buttermilk, or stock

 - Remove tender potatoes with a slotted spoon and let them drain in a colander.
-Reserve a cup of the cooking water.
+Reserve a cup of cooking water.

 - Return potatoes to the pot.
 Place over low heat and shake until most of the steam has dissipated.